Germany Raises Gas Alert Level After Russia Cuts Supply - UrduPoint

 Prolonging the use of the final reactors set to be taken off the grid at the end of the year was "not an option", it said Wednesday.

-Germany had to look to see what the "energy saving potential" existed, Habeck said Thursday.
+Germany had to look to see what "energy saving potential" existed, Habeck said Thursday.

 Households could "make a difference" by conserving energy, after Germany launched a campaign to encourage fuel-saving measures, he said, while industry could also make a further contribution.